chandanlivo/workspace/README.md

 # workspace
-This is my first GIT hands-on
+This is my first GIT hands-on for DevOps
 <br>
 By Chandan N